Vavilov-Cherenkov radiation for parallel motion in three-dimensional topological insulators: Radiated Energy

 where terms of order higher than $\Delta_\Theta^2$ were consistently discarded and we observe that this result coincides with Eq.~(\ref{TREUH 1}).
 A quick comparison between Eqs.~(\ref{TREUH LC 2}) and (\ref{TREUH LC 3}) shows that only non-negligible distances to the interface $x_0$ lead to new effects.

-On the other hand, after solving the integrals (\ref{TRELH final 2}) and (\ref{TRELH final 3}), we write the radiated energy at the lower hemisphere (\ref{TRELH}) in the following fashion
+On the other hand, after solving the integrals (\ref{TRELH 2}) and (\ref{TRELH 3}), we write the radiated energy at the lower hemisphere (\ref{TRELH}) in the following fashion:

 where terms of order $\Delta_\Theta^4$ have been neglected in the second step.
 We appreciate that Eq.~(\ref{TRELH LC 1}) is almost the remaining half of the well-known result of the standard VC radiation energy \cite{Panofsky}, which is reasonable due to our integration over the other half of the whole space.
 Nonetheless, there is a missing half of the energy at the lower hemisphere, because in the limit $\Delta_\Theta=0$, the sum of Eqs.~(\ref{TREUH LC 1}) and (\ref{TRELH LC 1}) must reproduce the standard VC radiated energy \cite{Panofsky}.
+Despite the absence of cylindrical and conical surface waves due to constant Fresnel transmission coefficients, the integrals of the electric field (\ref{integral I7 napp}), (\ref{integral I8 napp}), (\ref{integral I10 napp}) and (\ref{integral I14 napp}) exhibit a pole when rewritten using the Sommerfeld identity (\ref{Sommerfeld}), owing to the presence of $k_{x,1}$ in the denominator.
+This pole is associated with axially symmetric surface waves that carry the missing energy, similar to the surface waves emitted by an electric point-like dipole near a pure $\Delta_\Theta$ interface \cite{OJF-LFU}.
+Another way to understand this is by recalling the behavior of dipolar radiation in front of a dielectric--dielectric interface.
+As shown in Ref.~\cite{Novotny}, the total energy dissipation rate in such interface is

+where $P^\uparrow$ is the power radiated into the upper half-space, $P^\downarrow_a$ and $P^\downarrow_f$ stand for the allowed and forbidden zones in the lower half-space, respectively. $P_m$ accounts for power dissipated by surface modes, waveguides, or thermal losses.
+In our case, the analogs of $P^\uparrow, P^\downarrow_a$ and $P^\downarrow_f$ are obtained by integrating the distributions (\ref{TREUH}) and (\ref{TRELH}) over the corresponding angles.
+Assuming no intrinsic losses $P_i=0$, $P_m$can be computed as

-At this stage, we do not know whether the missing half is converted into non propagating radiation or there is a fundamental reason for this result.
-Notwithstanding this unexplained result, the non-dependency on the topological parameter of the radiated energies (\ref{TREUH LC 1}) and (\ref{TRELH LC 1}) is notable showing that for a traveling particle quite close to a pure $\Delta_\Theta$ interface its VC radiation results unaltered.
-This resembles the situation found in the same situation with the perpendicular motion of the work \cite{OJF-LFU-ORT}.
+For a lossless layered medium with dielectric--dielectric interface and without surface modes, $P_m= 0$.
+But for a pure $\Delta_\Theta$ interface, the Fresnel coefficients yield a non-zero $P_m$ proportional to $\Delta_\Theta$, indicating the presence of surface modes.
+This aligns with the findings of Ref.~\cite{OJF-LFU}, supporting the existence of surface waves carrying the missing energy.
+We conclude this section remarking that the radiated energies (\ref{TREUH LC 1}) and (\ref{TRELH LC 1}) in both hemispheres are independent of $\Delta_\Theta$.
+This shows that for a traveling particle close to the interface, the generated radiation is pure VC radiation unaffected by the presence of pure $\Delta_\Theta$ interface.
+This resembles the situation found in Ref.~\cite{OJF-LFU-ORT}.